levi-manoel/levi-manoel.github.io/index.md

 ## Introduction

-Hey, I'm Levi Manoel, a full stack developer with experience in JavaScript, TypeScript, Rust, SQL, NoSQL, web development and Google Cloud Platform.
+Hey, I'm Levi Manoel, a software engineer with experience in JavaScript, TypeScript, Rust, SQL, NoSQL, web development and Google Cloud Platform.
 Right now, I'm studying to become a data engineer, and I'm also getting my hands dirty with C.

 When I'm not coding, I'm probably battling with Neovim — and losing most of the time -- and coding.